seamapi/docs/docs/device-guides/get-started-with-controlbyweb-devices.md

 ## Overview

 Seam provides a universal API to connect and control many brands of smart devices.
-This guide provides a rapid introduction to connecting and controlling your ControlByWeb device using the Seam API.
+This guide provides a rapid introduction to connecting and controlling your [ControlByWeb](https://www.seam.co/manufacturers/control-by-web) relay device using the Seam API.
 To learn more about other smart device brands supported by Seam such as Yale, Schlage, and August, head over to our [integration page](https://www.seam.co/supported-devices-and-systems).

 ## 1 — Install Seam SDK